Tylenol (Acetaminophen)

 Tylenol Use in Pregnancy and Legal Scrutiny

-Studies have suggested an association between Tylenol use during pregnancy and a higher risk for autism and ADHD (attention deficit/hyperactivity disorder).
+Studies have suggested an association between Tylenol use during pregnancy and a higher risk for autism and ADHD (attention-deficit/hyperactivity disorder) in children.

-A 2019 study by Johns Hopkins Researchers published in JAMA found that higher levels of acetaminophen in newborns’ umbilical cord blood were linked to a greater risk of ADHD and autism spectrum disorder (ASD) in childhood.
-The risk increased with higher exposure levels, suggesting a possible dose-response relationship that needs more study.
+A 2019 study found that higher levels of acetaminophen in newborns’ umbilical cord blood were linked to a greater risk of ADHD and autism spectrum disorder (ASD) in childhood.
+The risk increased with higher exposure levels, suggesting a possible dose-response relationship.

-In 2022, a federal panel consolidated 65 Tylenol lawsuits from around the United States into a multidistrict litigation (MDL) in the United States District Court for the Southern District of New York.
-MDLs enable the consolidation of similar lawsuits into a single litigation to expedite the legal process.
+In 2022, a federal panel consolidated Tylenol lawsuits from around the United States into a multidistrict litigation (MDL) in the United States District Court for the Southern District of New York.
+MDLs allow similar lawsuits to be grouped into a single litigation to expedite the legal process.

 The lawsuits claimed mothers who took over-the-counter acetaminophen during pregnancy may have an increased risk of their children developing ASD or ADHD.

-At one time, over 600 lawsuits were filed in the MDL.
-The lawsuits targeted large retail pharmacies including CVS, Walgreens and Walmart.
+Over 700 lawsuits were filed in the MDL, and 58 cases are still active as of November 3, 2025.
+The litigation targets large retail pharmacies, including CVS, Walgreens and Walmart.

 What To Do if You Suspect a Tylenol-Related Injury

-If you believe you or your child experienced severe side effects or injury from acetaminophen, there are four steps you can take to protect your or your child’s health.
+If you believe you or your child experienced severe side effects or injury from acetaminophen, it’s critical to get immediate medical help.

-- If you suspect an overdose or experience liver injury symptoms, such as jaundice, abdominal pain or fatigue, seek medical help right away.
-In case of an overdose, call the poison control helpline at 1-800-222-1222 or visit https://www.poisonhelp.org/help for information.
-If the person is unconscious, having seizures, struggling to breathe or can’t be woken up, call 911 right away.
+- Seek Medical Attention Immediately: If you suspect an overdose, experience liver injury symptoms or think your child has been adversely affected by Tylenol, seek medical help right away.
+In case of an overdose, call the poison control helpline at 1-800-222-1222 or visit https://www.poisonhelp.org/help.

-- Report any adverse events to the FDA MedWatch adverse event reporting program.
+- Report Your Injury: Report any adverse events to the FDA MedWatch adverse event reporting program.
 This will document your injury and help the FDA better regulate medications.

-- Keep the medication packaging and pharmacy records.
+- Document Your Exposure: Keep the medication packaging and pharmacy records.
 This information could be crucial for medical evaluations and any potential legal claims.

 Calling this number connects you with a Drugwatch.com representative.
 We will direct you to one of our trusted legal partners for a free case review.